Download (song)

 "Download" is a promotional single by American rapper Lil' Kim.
 It features R&B singers T-Pain and Charlie Wilson and was written by Lil' Kim and T-Pain and produced by Trackmasters.
 The song samples "Computer Love" by Zapp.

-It peaked at number 21 on the Billboard Hot R&B/Hip-Hop Songs chart.
+The song charted on the Billboard Bubbling Under Hot 100 for six weeks peaking at number 9, and 21 on the Billboard Hot R&B/Hip-Hop Songs chart.

 Music video

 The video (Directed by Dale Resteghini) was shot on March 27, 2009, but T-Pain was unable to attend due to being in a golf cart accident that same day.
 The video was released on May 3, 2009 via Kim's MySpace and features Charlie Wilson as well as T-Pain, but in an animated form.
 Also, LisaRaye McCoy, Derek Hough, Khamani Griffin, & Lil B (For The Love Of Ray J) make cameos.
 The video ranked at #84 on BET's Notarized: Top 100 Videos of 2009 countdown.

 Remix

 The official remix to the song features T-Pain, Charlie Wilson, The-Dream, & Soulja Boy Tell 'Em, it was leaked on the internet July 30, 2009.
 There is a leaked version of the remix that featured Soulja Boy with the 3 artists from the original version, that version was leaked on July 17, 2009.
 The remix's digital download was released on August 25, 2009.